sanchitbahal/mail-composer/README.md

 # Mail Composer

-A Cordova plugin to launch mail client with attachment from your Cordova-based iOS application.
+A Cordova plugin to launch mail client with attachment.
 Compatible with Cordova >= 2.5.0

 ### Steps to install